Kamel-Media/Kamel/README.md

 #### Disk cache size (in bytes)

 Kamel can create a persistent disk cache for images by implementing ktor's `CacheStorage` feature.
-The default config `KamelConfig.Default` installs this feature with a 10 MiB disk cache size.
+The default config `KamelConfig.Core` installs this feature with a 10 MiB disk cache size.
 The underlying disk cache is based on coil's multiplatform `DiskLruCache` implementation.

 ```kotlin